 Polystyrene recycling solutions

-If you can't use any of the options above, don't place the Styrofoam in the garbage.
+If you can't use any of the options above, don't place the polystyrene (or "Styrofoam") in the garbage.
 While recycling is limited for expanded polystyrene, there are recycling markets for it.
-Earth911 Recycling Search can help you find Styrofoam recycling in your area.
+Earth911 Recycling Search can help you find #6 plastic recycling in your area.

 Still need some help on eliminating polystyrene from your day-to-day operations?
 Feel free to reach out to us here—we're used to solving complex problems!